Year 2000

 Dr Arnold Smith

-Although the cost (£10K per annum in the UK) has restricted the use of the TOBI preparation in the UK, inhaled anti-Pseudomonal antibiotics (colistin, tobramycin for injection and gentamicin) have been widely used in the UK for CF patients with chronic Pseudomonas infection since Margaret Hodson’s important 1981 paper (Hodson et al, 1981)
+Although the cost (£10K per annum in the UK) has restricted the use of the TOBI preparation in the UK, inhaled anti-Pseudomonal antibiotics (colistin, tobramycin for injection and gentamicin) have been widely used in the UK for CF patients with chronic Pseudomonas infection since Margaret Hodson’s important 1981 paper (Hodson et al, 1981).
+Inhaled gentamicin is now avoided due to the risk of auditory toxicity

 Dr Margaret Hodson

 This was another definite landmark paper from the Adult CF Unit at the Royal Brompton Hospital, London by Dr. Margaret Hodson, later Professor of Cystic Fibrosis there.
-Professor Hodson was to make many major contributions to the treatment of people with CF from her vast experience at the Brompton Hospital treating many hundreds of adult patients with CF. Regular use of inhaled antibiotics was widespread during the Eighties, where’s their use was delayed until the 199 trial mentioned above.
+Professor Hodson was to make many major contributions to the treatment of people with CF from her vast experience at the Brompton Hospital treating many hundreds of adult patients with CF. Regular use of inhaled antibiotics was widespread during the Eighties, whereas in the USA their use was delayed until the 1999 trial mentioned above.

-A recently completed UK trial compared TOBI 300 mg twice daily and Colomycin I mega unit twice daily, for one month in patients with chronic Pseudomonas infection.
+A subsdequent UK trial compared TOBI 300 mg twice daily and Colomycin I mega unit twice daily, for one month in patients with chronic Pseudomonas infection.

 In this trial the patients on TOBI had a 6% improvement in respiratory function and those on colomycin remained the same.
 Problems were the trial was short, the dose of colomycin was half that which is usually used in the UK and finally the annual cost of TOBI is three times that of conventional tobramycin (£9400 versus £3000 per patient per year).
 Also, intravenous tobramycin was one of the most valuable intravenous drugs for P. aeruginosa and definitely led to some increase in the resistance of the organism in contrast to colomycin where resistance is very rare indeed.

-Even though by 2000 TOBI was licensed in the UK, there will be funding problems as the standard intravenous tobramycin preparation or Colomycin seem to do the job for most patients.
-The use of nebulised antibiotics is dealt with in great detail in our new CFT antibiotic document, it is likely we will require a working party for a consensus on the use of TOBI as we had for the use of Pulmozyme.
-It is of relevance to remember all the initial problems in funding Pulmozyme at £7,500 pa – a very effective drug for which there was no alternative, in contrast to TOBI where both conventional IV tobramycin and colomycin are satisfactory alternatives for inhalation.
+Even though by 2000 TOBI was licensed in the UK, there were funding problems as inhalation of the standard intravenous tobramycin preparation or Colomycin seemed to do the job for most patients.
+The use of nebulised antibiotics is dealt with in great detail in our CFT antibiotic document, it is likely we will require a working party for a consensus on the use of TOBI as we had for the use of Pulmozyme.
+It is of relevance to remember all the initial problems in funding Pulmozyme at £7,500 pa – a very effective drug for which there was no alternative, in contrast to TOBI where both conventional IV tobramycin and colomycin are satisfactory and widely used alternatives for inhalation in the UK.

 Prof. Ros Smyth

-This group CTAG goes from strength to strength, now chaired by the very capable and pleasant Prof. Ros Smyth of Liverpool.
+This group CTAG goes from strength to strength, now chaired by the very capable and pleasant Prof. Ros Smyth of Liverpool and later of the Institute of Child Health London.

-Until recently I’ve always taken the view that the NHS should provide adequate staffing and accommodation, but it is becoming quite obvious that it cannot and never will be able to provide all that is required.
-Thus, perhaps the CF Trust will have to reconsider whether more of its resources should be spent on caring for patients e.g. providing more CF nurse specialists and dedicated staff, to bring the service up to the standard in those areas which do not have adequate staffing.
+Until recently I’ve always taken the view that the NHS should provide adequate staffing and accommodation and not rely on charities, but it is becoming quite obvious that the NHS cannot and never will be able to provide all that is required.
+Thus, perhaps the CF Trust will have to reconsider whether more of its resources should be spent on caring for patients e.g. providing more CF nurse specialists and dedicated CF staff, to bring the service up to the standard in those areas which do not have adequate staffing.

 Receiving a cheque for the CF Trust at Benton Park School

-I travelled to a variety of places, indeed hundreds of places, to receive cheques for the CF Trust and say a few words about CF and of thanks – schools, bars, clubs, dinners, sports events etc.
+Over the years I travelled to a wide variety of places, indeed hundreds of places and venues, to receive cheques for the CF Trust and say a few words about CF and of thanks – schools, bars, working mens clubs, formal dinners, sports events etc.

-March 28th An historic evening meeting in London to discuss a “Gene Therapy Consortium”.
+28.3.2000 An historic evening meeting in London to discuss formation of a “Gene Therapy Consortium”.

 Mrs Rosie Barnes

-In retrospect this was an historic meeting as it marked the start of the Gene Therapy Consortium.
-It was over ten years since the CF gene was identified in 1989 and as yet there had been no new treatment as a result of the discovery; the lack of progress was disappointing.
+In retrospect this was an historic meeting as it marked the start of the UK Gene Therapy Consortium.
+It had been over ten years since the CF gene was identified in 1989 and as yet, there had been no new treatment as a result of the discovery; the lack of progress was disappointing.

-Addendum: Disappointingly, as I write in 2022, although the CF gene was identified in 1989, Gene Therapy Consortium (GTC) was formed back in 2000 on the initiative of the CF Trust to speed research, there was still no gene therapy available for cystic fibrosis The members are still active in 2022 and have produced a vast amount of research over the past 20 years.
+Addendum: Disappointingly, as I write in 2025, although the CF gene was identified in 1989, and the Gene Therapy Consortium (GTC) was formed back in 2000 on the initiative of the CF Trust to speed research, there was still no gene therapy available for cystic fibrosis.
+The members are still very active by 2025 and have produced a vast amount of relevant scientific research over the past 20 years.
 They have recently combined with Boehringer Ingelheim in 2018.
 Under the terms of the option and license agreement with Boehringer Ingelheim, originally announced in August 2018, Boehringer Ingelheim will pay “IP Group, on behalf of the GTC, an option exercise fee, near term, success based development, regulatory and sales milestone payments as well as royalties on net sales.
 OXB will receive an option exercise fee of £3.5 million and will be entitled to payments in an aggregate amount of up to £27.5 million upon achievement of various development, regulatory and sales milestones, in addition to a tiered low single digit royalty on net sales of a cystic fibrosis gene therapy product”.

 David Ramsden, Chief Executive of the Cystic Fibrosis Trust said in relation to this latest development: “It is great news that Boehringer Ingelheim have committed to the next stage of the development of a gene therapy treatment for people with cystic fibrosis.
 This is an important step as it brings hope to the whole cystic fibrosis community and in particular to those who don’t benefit from the currently available medicines.
 All of those who have helped us to invest long term in the work of the UK CF Gene Therapy Consortium should be proud of what they have made possible.”